Phase transitions for a planar quadratic contact process: Proof of Theorem

 \section{Proof of Theorem \ref{NegSpeed}}

-The result will be proved using Bramson and Gray's comparison model \cite{BG-91}.
+The result will be proved using the comparison model of \cite{BG-91}.
 The goal is to show that our quadratic contact process and their comparison process can be coupled so that regions in the quadratic contact process with a low density of particles are entirely contained in the vacant region of the comparison model.
 Then the existence of a nontrivial stationary distribution for the comparison model will imply the existence of a nontrivial stationary distribution for the quadratic contact model.

-The comparison process of Bramson and Gray takes place on $\mathbb{R}^2$, in continuous time.
-In the comparison process, at each time the plane is divided into two regions: a vacant and a nonvacant region.
+In the comparison process of Bramson and Gray, at each time $t>0$, the plane $\mathbb{R}^2$ is divided into two regions: a vacant and a nonvacant region.
 Let $A_t$ denote the vacant region of the comparison process at time $t$ and take $A_0 = \varnothing$.
-Let $\mathcal{P}$ be a Poisson process on $\mathbb{R}^2 \times [0,\infty )$ with intensity $\epsilon$.
-If $(x,t) \in \mathcal{P}$, a triangular vacant region centered at $x \in \mathbb{R}^2$ of a certain fixed size is created at time $t$.
-The edges of this region will be perpendicular to the fixed unit orientation vectors $n_1, n_2, n_3$ and will move inward with rates $a_1, a_2, a_3$, respectively, which may be negative.
+Fix unit {\it orientation vectors} $n_1, n_2, n_3 \in S^1$. $A_t$ will be a union of triangles, each triangle having edges perpendicular to the orientation vectors.
+For there to exist triangles with edges perpendicular to the $n_i$, it must be the case that the $n_i$, $i=1,2,3$ span $\mathbb{R}^2$ and that